Rebuilding PS4 Database – How and Why to Do It

 PS4 Rebuild Database External Hard Drive

-If you’re wondering if the database rebuilding also affects an external hard drive connected to it, the answer is no. It only rebuilds the internal drive, but you can defragment an external HDD using a PC.
+If you’re wondering if the database rebuilding also affects an external hard drive connected to it, the answer is no. It only rebuilds the database on the internal drive, but you can defragment an external HDD using a PC.

 PS4 Rebuild Database After Update.